How To Price Your Atlanta Home

-Prepared by your agent, the CMA compares your home, the “subject home”, with other recently sold and currently listed homes in your neighborhood.
+The CMA compares your home, the “subject home”, with other recently sold and currently listed homes in your neighborhood.
 It compares factors like location, style, age, quality, features, condition and date of sale of a group of comparable homes.

 This analysis is used to provide you with an anticipated sales price or price range for your home.
 The CMA gives home buyers and home sellers a clear understanding of the market data that affects their opinion of value.

 Providing an accurate CMA is one of your listing agent’s most important responsibilities

 Get it right and you’ll maximize your sale price and minimize the time-on market.
 Get it wrong and you could price your home too low and leave money on the table.
 Or overprice it and have your home linger on the market.
 There are important questions to ask an agent before listing your Intown Atlanta home.

 How much experience do you have preparing CMAs in my Intown Atlanta Neighborhood?

 Arguably, a CMA from a neighborhood real estate expert is more valuable in the Intown Atlanta market than in suburban areas where the housing is often more homogeneous (think subdivisions with homes of very similar ages, styles, etc.)

 Pricing your Intown Atlanta home – correctly value the location